automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Dryosaurus.md

 # Dryosaurus
-## Description: A typical ornithopod of the late Jurassic.
+## A typical ornithopod of the late Jurassic.